Amazon fires two tech workers who criticized the company’s warehouse workplace conditions

+And Amazon acknowledged Tuesday that a manager in its Hawthorne, Calif., warehouse died on March 31 from covid-19, the first reported coronavirus-related death among its workers.

 One of the fired workers, Emily Cunningham, a user experience designer who is part of the group Amazon Employees for Climate Justice, had offered on Twitter to match donations up to $500 to Amazon warehouse workers.
-She said a "'lack of safe and sanitary working conditions’ puts them and the public at risk.”
+In that tweet, she wrote that a lack of safe and sanitary working conditions "puts them and the public at risk.”

 Cunningham said late Monday that she was fired Friday afternoon.

-Maren Costa, a principal user experience designer who is also part of the employee climate group, said she was also fired Friday.
+Maren Costa, a principal user experience designer who is also part of the employee climate group, said she also was fired Friday.
 Costa has retweeted criticism from Cunningham, as well as from groups supporting the activist warehouse workers, about Amazon’s policies on protecting warehouse staff.
 Costa, too, offered via Twitter to match donations up to $500 for warehouse workers “while they struggle to get consistent, sufficient protections and procedures from our employer.”

+Separately, Amazon confirmed Tuesday it fired a worker at a Minnesota warehouse who had been an activist calling for safer working conditions.

-Amazon fired the workers for “repeatedly violating internal policies,” spokesman Drew Herdener said in a statement.
+Amazon fired the tech workers for “repeatedly violating internal policies,” spokesman Drew Herdener said in a statement.

 “We support every employee’s right to criticize their employer’s working conditions, but that does not come with blanket immunity against any and all internal policies,” Herdener said.